funkwerk/mocked/README.md

 ### Call order

-The order in which different functions are called doesn't matter.
-To check the order, `.ordered()` can be set on the mock object.
+The check that all expected calls are being made in a specific order can be disabled.
+Set `.unordered()` on the mock object.

 ```d
 import mocked;